jamesshenry/typical/.github/instructions/codebase.md

 ## Analysis Goals

 Please analyze the following codebase for potential bugs, performance improvements, and adherence to modern C# best practices.
+Your current task is to improve the logging system of the application.
+Focus on a specific area each time and plan your steps.
+Never run an external command unless requested

 ## Directory Structure